ItsTauTvyDas/WindowsTaskbarHider/README.md

 ## TODO
-- [ ] Show taskbar when start menu is open.
-- [ ] Show taskbar when hovering over window's preview.
+- [ ] Settings and other similar apps that uses ApplicationFrameHost.exe don't get detected
 - [ ] Show taskbar when any context menu from taskbar is opened.
 - [ ] Maybe add animations when taskbar is appearing/disappearing?